Updated: May 11

 As traders, holiday’s can be bitter sweet since there are early closings and synchronizing your trading systems can be challenging.
 We never know for sure the exact future holiday schedule for the exchanges.
-The CME does offer a holiday calendar for the current year and includes the dates for 2020 listed.
+The CME does offer a holiday calendar for the current year and includes the most recent holidays that are listed and planned.

 The futures markets can be open on days the stock market is closed.
 For example, on Thanksgiving, the futures traded until 1:00 pm EST and on Friday, the day after Thanksgiving, the market traded until 1:15 pm EST. Typically the stock index futures close 15 minutes after the stock market closes.
 This is the reason that the stock index futures closed at 1:15 pm EST on Friday, November 26, 2016 (since the stock market closed at 1:00 pm EST).

 It is not always as easy as just turning automation to Off.
 If you develop a trading system that typically exits a trade at 4:00 pm EST, for example, or anytime after 1:15 pm EST, you may run into synchronization issues if you have a trade signal during the day during a holiday shortened session that still shows a trade signal after the close.
 You would come into Monday’s trade with a strategy that has an open position.
 This was not the intent of your day trade system (or swing strategies that would have an exit time at the end of a trading day or on a Friday for example).

 There are three methods that that we can use to manage this: